 Each Pack must provide 2 adults for the program.
 A Den Chief can play a large role in supporting this program for your pack.
 This will help in many areas in camp especially at the bathhouse.
-If you foresee issues in having 2 adult leaders, please contact the council office and we will try and provide you with assistance.
+If you foresee issues in having 2 adult leaders, please contact the council office in advance and we will provide you with assistance in connecting with another pack for support during the week.